zalando/postgres-operator/docs/user.md

 and [infrastructure roles configmap](../manifests/infrastructure-roles-configmap.yaml) for the examples.

-## Use taints and tolerations for dedicated PostgreSQL nodes
+## Use taints, tolerations and node selectors for dedicated PostgreSQL nodes

 To ensure Postgres pods are running on nodes without any other application pods, you can use [taints and tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)